Phala-Network/phala-docs/other-products/subbridge/technical-details.md

 The steps to do the registration stuff are as follow:

 *   Step1, we schedule a call of `pallet-registry::forceRegisterAsset` with given registration informations.
-When the technical committee enacted the call, an asset instance will be created by `pallet-assets`, and some extra registration information will be saved in `pallet-registry`.
+When the council enacted the call, an asset instance will be created by `pallet-assets`, and some extra registration information will be saved in `pallet-registry`.

     There are several things we need to pay attention to.
 The first one is that each asset has a bunch of metadata defined in `pallet-assets`, like `name`, `symbol`, etc. We have provided an extrinsic called `forceSetMetadata` in `pallet-registry` which can be used to update the metadata of an asset.
 Another one is that each asset has some privileged accounts used to manage the asset, like `Issuer`, `Admin`, etc. Different account has different permission.
 In `asset-registry`, we set all the privileged accounts of each asset to an account derived by `PalletId(b"phala/ar")`.
 This means no external account has permission to do things beyond authority.